erkston/stream-ping/README.md

 - /rs OfflineCheckInterval 2m
 - /rs AlertCooldown 12h

+Additional commands:
-Additionaly you can use this command to get a new auth token from Twitch:
+- /rs TwitchReAuth anyvalue - this will fetch a new auth token from twitch
-- /rs TwitchReAuth anyvalue
+- /rs Status anyvalue - this will send you the current status for all monitored streams

 Setting names are not case-sensitive, however the setting values need to follow the same format as in the config or things will start breaking.
 Cooldowns/timers need to have units (s, m, or h) and boolean options are true/false.